OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/03-Testing_for_HTTP_Verb_Tampering.md

 2. Sending HTTP requests

-   For each method and/or method text file, send the request to your web server via netcat or telnet on port 80 (HTTP):
+   For each method or method text file, send the request to your web server via netcat or telnet on port 80 (HTTP):

    `nc www.example.com 80 < OPTIONS.http.txt`